 Finally, and for the same reasons articulated above, the petitioner has failed to establish that the beneficiary has specialized knowledge or that he was employed abroad in a capacity involving specialized knowledge.
 Beyond the decision of the director, the petition will be denied for these additional reasons.
-8 C.F.R. § 214.2(l)(3)(iv).
+8 C.F.R.
+214.2(1)(3)(iv).